qiuyue1993/Notes/ECCV2020/Reading list.md

 ## TRRNet: Tiered Relation Reasoning for Compositional Visual Question Answering

+Intention: Compositional visual question answering requires reasoning over both semantic and geometry object relations.

+Method details: We propose a novel tiered attention network for relation reasoning.
+The TRR network consists of a series of TRR units.
+Each TRR unit can be decomposed into four basic components: a root attention to model object level importance, a root to leaf attention passing module to select candidate objects based on root attention and generate pairwise relations, a leaf attention to model relation level importance and finally a message passing module for information communication between reasoning units.

+Proposed method: We propose a novel tiered reasoning method that dynamically selects object level candidates based on language representations and generates robust pairwise relations within the selected candidate objects.
+Moreover, we propose a policy network that decides the appropriate reasoning steps based on question complexity and current reasoning status.

+Result: The proposed tiered relation reasoning method can be compatible with the majority of the existing visual reasoning frameworks, leading to significant performance improvement with very little extra computational cost.
+In experiments, We achieve state-of-the-art performance on GQA dataset and competitive results on CLEVR datasets and VQAv2 dataset without functional program supervision.

 ## Semantic Equivalent Adversarial Data Augmentation for Visual Question Answering